5 global universities to study social science degrees

 PPE, as it’s known in short form, is well known for being a degree held by an uncanny amount of influential politicians, and indeed Prime Ministers, in the UK.

 While arguably the most prestigious course of its kind is taught at the highly competitive University of Oxford, Lancaster University is quickly gaining ground.
-In fact, it’s now ranked in the top 10 UK universities.
+It’s now ranked in the top 10 UK universities.

 But what do PPE students learn exactly?
 It’s no easy degree, that’s for sure.
-It’s challenging and stimulating in equal measure, empowering students to understand the world through the prism of inter-related philosophical, economic and political ideas.
-By studying history, human behaviour, politics etc. in such an interlinking manner, students are able to develop sophisticated reasoning and understanding skills.
+It’s challenging and stimulating in equal measure, empowering students to understand the world through the prism of interrelated philosophical, economic and political ideas.
+By studying history, human behaviour, politics etc. in such an interlinking manner, students can develop sophisticated reasoning and understanding skills.

 Trinity College, meanwhile, is not only the number 1 ranked university in Ireland.
 It’s also the country’s most storied, characteristic and culturally influential university.
 The Faculty of Arts, Humanities and Social Sciences is the university’s largest and most diverse, with 12 schools in total.
 However, while there are over 5,000 students in the faculty, the social studies classes tend to be quite small and friendly.
 This makes it a highly interpersonal and respectful learning environment, where there’s a strong support network of students and faculty, allowing you to get the most out of your studies.